justfoundation/defi-widgets/docs/Contract-Interact.md

       ...
     }
   ```

-  Import "ContractInteract" at the top of your code.
+  Import it at the top of your code.
   ```
   import { ContractInteract } from "@widgets/contract-interact";
   ```